T-Pau/accelerate.tpau.group/documentation/index.markdown

 ## Types

+### Void

+This type represents the absence of a value and is written as `.none`.
+It is useful as default value for function or macro arguments.

 ### Boolean

-A boolean is either `true` or `false`.
-Numbers and strings can be implicitly converted to boolean, with `0` and the empty string being `false` and all others being `true`.
+A boolean is either `.true` or `.false`.
+Numbers and strings can be implicitly converted to boolean, with `0` and the empty string being `.false` and all others being `.true`.

 ### Signed Integers